dlukes/clash/README.md

 such a way that users could easily add their custom routines into the GUI, along with an auto-generated query form etc., just by editing their `.clashrc`.

+### Coping with large results

+The obvious (and correct) solution: generators.
+The problem: generators get consumed, so that when you page through a concordance in the GUI and then access it on the CLI, you'll continue in the middle of it.
+Bug or feature?

+Perhaps the objects returned by the API should cache the values already yielded for repeated access?
+Or maybe just warn the user that they should reinit the object when they access it from the shell?

 ## Scratchpad

 Flask at scale (Miguel Grinberg): <https://youtu.be/tdIIJuPh3SI?t=1h25m8s>